We love Calgary!

 - See your doctor if you are taking medication that may be triggering your migraines.
 Some medications, such as birth control pills, can increase your risk of migraines.

-- Sometimes a compounded magnesium glycinate and riboflavin (each one in a separate capsule) with increased strengths can prevent migraines from happening, especially in kids.
+- Sometimes a compounded magnesium glycinate and riboflavin – or vitamin B12 – (each one in a separate capsule) with increased strengths can prevent migraines from happening, especially in kids.

-It is noteworthy that those two nutrients can also stabilize blood pressure and sugar and help reduce muscle cramps.
+It is noteworthy that both magnesium and vitamin B12 can also stabilize blood pressure and sugar and help reduce muscle cramps.
 It is hard to find Magnesium glycinate and riboflavin in multivitamins.
 Also, the available magnesium in multivitamins (magnesium oxide, for example) does not have the high absorption rate of the magnesium glycinate.

 Chaparral Pharmacy – Remedy’sRx has a compounding centre that can prepare the needed magnesium compound that could help prevent migraine from happening in the first place.

 However, it should be noted that there is no one solid cure for migraines, but by following these prevention tips, you can help reduce your risk of getting them.

 4. Living with migraines

 Below is an imaginary (but scientifically correct) excerpt that a migraine patient might say: